 Telescope operation is described in the Nickel 1-m User's Guide

-NOTICE: The Stover Spectrograph has been retired from service until further notice as of November 2012.
+NOTICE: The Stover Spectrograph is decommissioned as of November 2012.

 The Nickel Spectrograph is a Lick facility instrument, available to the

 Follow these links to:

 Observing Time Request Forms

 All new users must be checked out by a resident astronomer on

 their first night.
 Please request support on your time application.